The Myth of Biological

 man's) life is an obvious non-biological explanation for

 postpartum depression.
-It may not be until the actual birth of
+It may not be until the actual birth

 the child that parents realize how parenthood changes their lives